Skip to navigation | Skip to main content | Skip to footer

 Hyperlinks

-Hyperlinks allow users to visit another webpage by clicking on a piece of highlighted text.
-By making sure that the ‘anchor text’ – ie the text that carries the hyperlink – relates to the destination page, you’ll make it clearer to the user where they’ll be taken to if they click the link.
+Hyperlinks allow users to visit another webpage or download a document by clicking on a piece of highlighted text.
+It's important to make it clear to the user where they’ll be taken to if they click the link.

-The anchor text above will be prioritised by search engines and add to the ‘relevancy’ of the destination page, helping it to rank well.
-In contrast, anchor text such as ‘Find out more’, ‘Click here’ etc add nothing in terms of relevancy.
+The descriptive link text you use will be prioritised by search engines and add to the ‘relevancy’ of the destination page, helping it to rank well.
+In contrast, anchor text such as ‘Find out more’, ‘Click here’ add nothing in terms of relevancy.

 Imagery